hynek/structlog/docs/loggers.rst

    You have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``) so in case your application container reuses threads you don't start a new request with the context still filled with data from the last one.

 This all may sound a bit confusing at first but the :ref:`Flask example <flask-example>` illustrates how simple and elegant this works in practice.

+The general sentiment against thread locals is that they're hard to test.
+In this case I feel like this is an acceptable trade-off.
+You can easily write deterministic tests using a call-capturing processor if you use the API properly (cf. warning above).

 .. [*] Please note that in Python's 'consenting adults spirit', structlog does *not* enforce the immutability with technical means.